Prediction market: Empirical studies

+Elections and referendums

-These prediction market inaccuracies were especially prevalent during Brexit and the 2016 US presidential elections.
-On Thursday, 23 June 2016, the United Kingdom voted to leave the European Union.
-Even until the moment votes were counted, prediction markets leaned heavily on the side of staying in the EU and failed to predict the outcomes of the vote.
-According to Michael Traugott, a former president of the American Association for Public Opinion Research, the reason for the failure of the prediction markets is due to the influence of manipulation and bias shadowed by mass opinion and public opinion.
+These prediction market inaccuracies were especially prevalent during the 2016 Brexit vote in the United Kingdom.
+Prediction markets leaned heavily in favor of the UK staying in the EU and failed to predict the outcomes of the vote.
+According to Michael Traugott, a former president of the American Association for Public Opinion Research, the reason for the failure of the prediction markets is due to the influence of manipulation and bias, shadowed by mass opinion and public opinion.
 Clouded by the similar mindset of users in prediction markets, they created a paradoxical environment where they began self-reinforcing their initial beliefs (in this case, that the UK would vote to remain in the EU).
-Here, we can observe the ruinous effect that bias and lack of diversity of opinion may have in the success of a prediction market.

-Similarly, during the 2016 US Presidential Elections, prediction markets failed to predict the outcome, throwing the world into mass shock.
+Similarly, during the 2016 US presidential elections, prediction markets failed to predict Donald Trump winning.
 Like the Brexit case, information traders were caught in an infinite loop of self-reinforcement once initial odds were measured, leading traders to "use the current prediction odds as an anchor" and seemingly discounting incoming prediction odds completely.
-Traders essentially treated the market odds as correct probabilities and did not update enough using outside information, causing the prediction markets to be too stable to accurately represent current circumstances.
-Koleman Strumpf, a University of Kansas professor of business economics, also suggests that a bias effect took place during the US elections; the crowd was unwilling to believe in an outcome with Donald Trump winning and caused the prediction markets to turn into "an echo chamber", where the same information circulated and ultimately lead to a stagnant market.
+Traders essentially treated the market odds as correct probabilities and did not update enough using outside information, causing the prediction markets to be too stable to represent current circumstances accurately.
+Koleman Strumpf, a University of Kansas professor of business economics, also suggests that a bias effect took place during the US elections; the crowd was unwilling to believe in an outcome with Trump winning, and caused the prediction markets to turn into "an echo chamber", where the same information circulated and ultimately led to a stagnant market.

 Prediction markets can yield better estimates of the mean opinion across a population than opinion polls.
-A study found that for the five U.S. presidential elections between 1988 and 2004, prediction markets gave a more accurate estimate of the voting result than 74% of the studied opinion polls.
+A study found that for the five US presidential elections between 1988 and 2004, prediction markets gave a more accurate estimate of the voting result than 74% of the studied opinion polls.
 On the other hand, a randomized experiment from 2016 obtained that prediction markets were 12% less accurate than prediction polls, an alternative method for eliciting and statistically aggregating probability judgments from a crowd.

+Legality and regulation

+Whether prediction markets are regulated as financial products or betting platforms varies by jurisdiction.
+Some prediction market platforms have been banned from various countries, though often over registration issues rather than broad bans on prediction markets.

+Regulatory concerns stem principally from two sources; one being whether or not they ought to be considered as gambling and regulated as such, while another comes from concern over their lack of oversight and potential vulnerability to insider trading, as those with material non-public information can leverage their knowledge for financial gain.
+Oversight plans have been proposed but remain slow to implement, particularly for off-shore companies overseas which are outside of US jurisdiction.

+Asia

+Singapore's Gambling Regulatory Authority blocked Polymarket as an illegal online gambling platform in December 2024.
+In January 2025, Thailand's Cyber Crime Investigation Bureau announced plans to block Polymarket as an illegal gambling website due to its use of cryptocurrency.